spencermountain/dumpster-dive/README.md

 This library should also work on other wikis with standard xml dumps from [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki).
 I haven't tested them, but the wtf_wikipedia supports all sorts of non-standard wiktionary/wikivoyage templates, and if you can get a bz-compressed xml dump from your wiki, this should work fine.
 Open an issue if you find something weird.

 ### PRs welcome!
+This is an important project, come [help us out](./contributing.md).

 MIT